urjitc/thinkex/README.md

 ## The Problem

-AI needs relvant context to think well. <br>
+AI needs context to think well. <br>
-Humans need the right environmentto think well. <br>
+Humans need space to think well. <br>
 **Today, no single platform supports both.**

 Valuable reasoning disappears into chat logs.
 You explain the same context again and again.
 Insights that could have been breakthroughs last week are now buried in scroll history across conversations you’ll never revisit.